The-Marcy-Lab-School/problem-set-6_0/README.md

 5. What is the Same Origin Policy?
 What about CORS?
 How are they related?

 6. Using cURL, make a request to https://www.reddit.com/r/programming from the command line.
 Then wait at least 30 seconds and make another cURL request to https://www.reddit.com/r/programming/.json.
 What differences do you notice between the two different response bodies?
-Why is this be significant? **Note:** If you get a "Too Many Requests" error, you must wait longer before your next cURL and try again.
+Why is this significant? **Note:** If you get a "Too Many Requests" error, you must wait longer before your next cURL and try again.

 7. What are request and response _headers_?
 Why are they important?